 Some general transcription jobs such as transcribing voicemail messages cover general information and require no industry knowledge.
 But other transcription jobs require some knowledge of the industry, for example, media transcription.
 Medical industries will obviously want someone with medical transcription experience and legal professionals will want someone with experienced in the legal field.

 Clients prefer someone who has some knowledge of their industry and is familiar with their industry terminology.
 You might have acquired knowledge of an industry through previous jobs.
 For example, if you have been a secretary at a real estate company or insurance office or have been a bank teller, you’ll have some knowledge of that industry and their terminology.

-Reading about an industry and research in your client’s field can help you get familiar with industry-specific terminology.
-A transcriptionist will often be required to conduct some research to check the meaning and spelling of unfamiliar words.
+Reading about an industry and researching your client’s field can help you get familiar with industry-specific terminology.
+A transcriptionist must often conduct some research to check the meaning and spelling of unfamiliar words.
 Online research skills are valuable.
 You might also want to consult some reference books, dictionary and thesaurus.

 5 – Basic computer skills